justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 `# mount` <--- just checks to verify that /dev/sda1 and /dev/sda3 are mounted

-`# pacstrap /mnt base base-devel vim linux linux-firmware dhcpcd grub linux-headers wpa_supplicant wireless_tools os-prober mtools network-manager-applet networkmanager dialog netctl` <-- netctl let me use wifi-menu on reboot, when I left this off, I couldn't use wifi-menu.
+`# pacstrap /mnt base base-devel vim linux linux-firmware dhcpcd grub linux-headers wpa_supplicant dialog netctl` <-- netctl let me use wifi-menu on reboot, when I left this off, I couldn't use wifi-menu. `networkmanager` can also be installed, but docs show dhcpcd is dependent of netctl (hope I termed that correctly).

 `# genfstab -U -p /mnt >> /mnt/etc/fstab`

 `# cat /mnt/etc/fstab` <--- shows partititions